-Just about three years ago, I reviews the original Modern Fuel Design Pencil in brass.
+Just about three years ago, I reviewed the original Modern Fuel Design Pencil in brass.
 Today, he launched an updated version of an already solid pencil.
 Modern Fuel is run by a gentleman named Andrew, who has a passion (and some serious talent) for good design.
 His goal for the pencil was to make a perfectly balanced, seamless pencil that will last a lifetime.
 The 2.0 has some welcomed features over the original that make it a worthy update.
 Read on to learn more about this heirloom quality writing utensil.
 Even though it just launched a few hours ago, the Pencil 2.0 has surpassed its funding goal.

 Full disclosure: Andrew hired me to do the photos for his Kickstarter campaign.
 The ones you see here are for my own site’s personal use.
 I was not monetarily compensated for this review, but was for the photos in his campaign.